St Richard’s Catholic College is a community where all are welcomed in the spirit of Christian love and respect.

 ‘I have come so that all may have life, and have it to the full.’
 (John 10:10)

 The college has a Spiritual Life Team who are responsible for promoting and co-ordinating liturgical activities throughout the year and for leading the whole community in supporting the spiritual journeys of all who come to learn and work at St Richard’s.
-This Team is led by our Lay Chaplain, Jo Doyle, ably assisted by Liturgy Captain, Chris Varghese and Vice Captains, Katie Nash and Dominic Sharp.
+This Team is led by our Lay Chaplain, Jo Doyle, ably assisted by Liturgy Captain, Kaira Rubit (Year 11) and Vice Captains, Eden Jennings (Year 11) and Hannah Chan (Year 10).

 What Do We Do?